washiemorey/OIBSIP/README.md

 ## 5. Model Evaluation
-Did prediction of price using seperate dataset.Afterwards did model evalution by chicking on error and postresample test.
+Did prediction of price using seperate dataset (test data).Afterwards did model evalution by checking on error and postresample test.
 The variables used explain about 38.8% variations in Price

 ## 6. Visualization